danieliniguezv/encode-bootcamp/week-1/homework1.md

-At any given time when a transaction were to be performed eveybody should update their ledgers as to keep track of said transactions ocurring and for the ledger to de true at all times.
+At any given time when a transaction were to be performed eveybody should update their ledgers as to keep track of said transactions ocurring and for the ledger to be true at all times.

 Considering that this game is designed to be played by 2 up to 8 players, this record could be easiyl kept by hand on a piece of paper by each player.